-Responding to Universal’s announced opening day plans, thousands arrived to the Universal Orlando Resort today, hoping to not only enter the Wizarding World, but also catch a glimpse of the “public grand opening.”
-Harry Potter film stars were in attendance for the grand opening ceremony, but only a handful of park guests who arrived today were actually allowed in to see it.
-The rest of the watching crowd was comprised of invited members of the press and a couple elementary school class contest winners.
-Thousands of fans instead either watched on nearby screens or missed the event entirely as a result of waiting in line.
+Responding to Universal’s announced opening day plans, thousands arrived at the Universal Orlando Resort today, hoping to not only enter the Wizarding World but also catch a glimpse of the “public grand opening.”
+Harry Potter film stars were in attendance for the grand opening ceremony, but only a handful of park Guests who arrived today were actually allowed in to see it.
+The rest of the watching crowd comprised invited members of the press and a couple of elementary school class contest winners.
+Thousands of fans instead either watched on nearby screens or missed the event entirely due to waiting in line.

 The opening moment took place at around 9:15 a.m., lasting around 10 minutes.
 Those watching from home found Universal’s promised live video stream going dark just as the ceremony began, missing most of the excitement.
 Fortunately, Universal has been replaying the event for those who didn’t see it live.

-As can be expected, many of those who made the trek to Islands of Adventure are not pleased with the result of their journey.
-This morning on Twitter, @jgat wrote, “the line at guest services is huge, full of people wanting their money back.”
-And the complaints are likely to continue as guests continue to wait in near-record Florida heat throughout the day.
+As can be expected, many of those who made the trek to Islands of Adventure are not pleased with their journey.
+This morning on Twitter, @jgat wrote, “the line at Guest services is huge, full of people wanting their money back.”
+And the complaints are likely to continue as Guests continue to wait in near-record Florida heat throughout the day.

-So, for now, it will be up to each individual guest to decide whether it is worth waiting literally all day to spend a few hours in Hogsmeade Village and Hogwarts Castle.
-For some who have grown up reading Harry Potter books and watching the film series, it most certainly will.
-For the rest, waiting a few months to visit, after the initial crowds have subsided, is likely the better choice.
+So, for now, it will be up to each Guest to decide whether it is worth waiting literally all day to spend a few hours in Hogsmeade Village and Hogwarts Castle.
+It most certainly will for some who have grown up reading Harry Potter books and watching the film series.
+For the rest, waiting a few months to visit after the initial crowds have subsided is likely the better choice.

 If you want to experience the Wizarding World of Harry Potter now without the long lines or crowds, don’t miss our ongoing coverage of the exciting new theme park addition, including: